-Without a doubt, Ramsbottom Summer Mile exceeded my expectations and as I gathered in to listen to the post-race speeches and see the raffle, I was filled with a sense of satisfaction.
+Without a doubt, this year’s Ramsbottom Summer Mile exceeded my expectations and as I gathered in to listen to the post-race speeches and see the raffle, I was filled with a sense of satisfaction.
 Surrounded by fellow club mates from RRC, I was proud to be a part of a fantastic event.

 And so I headed home, with memories of a fantastic evening, a cowbell and a beer.